TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 It is a simple website under construction.

-But continuing enumerating, we find under `/var` the directory of this `website`, a directory called  `"bucket-app"`.
+But if we look more deeper, we find under `/var` the directory of this `website`, a directory called  `"bucket-app"`.

 <br />